 The essence of our alternating network training is to leverage the knowledge from paired face images with synthetic occlusion to assist in the de-occlusoin model learning for natural occlusions.
-Our alternating training differs from the commonly used two-stage training such as [17] in that: while two-stage training is a step-by-step optimization for different modules of the network using the same data, alternate training is to use different data to alternately train the entire network.
+Our alternating training differs from the commonly used two-stage training such as [16] in that: while two-stage training is a step-by-step optimization for different modules of the network using the same data, our alternate training is to use different data to alternately train the entire network.
 In the training process, we first set the ratio of the synthetic paired face images and the natural unpaired face images to 10:1.
-Then, we gradually increase the ratio between nature unpaired face images until the ratio of the synthetic paired face images and natural unpaired face images becomes 1 to 1.
+Then, we gradually increase the ratio between nature unpaired face images until the ratio of the synthetic paired face images and unpaired natural face images becomes 1:1.
+This is also helpful in transferring the initial de-occlusion capability into the scenario of unpaired natural face images.